 MINIMIZE PRODUCT RETURNS – 10 WAYS TO FEWER RETURNS

-❏ Today I’m speaking on Minimize Product Returns – 10 Ways to Fewer Returns.
+❏ Today, I’m speaking on Minimize Product Returns: 10 Ways to Fewer Returns.
 Customer returns are the bane of doing business.
-Often the cost of taking back a product is more than your profit!
+The cost of taking back a product is often more than your profit!
 Additionally, you have an unhappy customer that you have to handle.
 Want to learn how to minimize this pain?
 Let’s get started!

-As an Executive Coach, I help founders find the right kind of help at the right time.
-Whether you run an early stage business or are doing millions per month online, returns can cripple your cash flow.
+As an executive coach, I help founders find the right help at the right time.
+Whether you run an early-stage business or are doing millions per month online, returns can cripple your cash flow.

-Returns create issues starting with negative customer reviews up through chargeback issues.
-I want to share with you ideas for how to Minimize all your Return issues.
+Returns create issues, starting with negative customer reviews up through chargeback issues.
+I want to share ideas that will minimize all your return issues.
 Ready?
 Let’s get started!

 Issue 1: The Wrong Item Ordered

 Start with a review of your website item page layout.
 Look at the method you use for each input you require a user to provide to put an item into the shopping cart.
-Are the button and selectors appropriately sized for both the desktop and the phone?
+Are the buttons and selectors appropriately sized for the desktop and the phone?

-Sometimes you have an error on a product page where the user can add an item to the cart without having made the required option selections.
+Sometimes, you have an error on a product page where the user can add an item to the cart without selecting the required option.
 Do you have a default color or size in a selector?
 Remove it now!
-Make every selector need a customer input.
+Every selector needs customer input.

-Make sure the “add to cart” button is not visible or selectable until after the user has made all the required selections.
+Ensure the “add to cart” button is not visible or selectable until the user has made all the required selections.

-Once you get to the cart, how do you show the customer the cart items?
+How would you show the customer the cart items as soon as you get to the cart?
 Most people use a written list.
-PEOPLE DON’T READ!
-Instead, use a highly visible image of each object.
+People need to read!
+Instead, use a prominent image of each object.
 If the article had a color choice, show the item in that color.
-Size options should appear in a large font directly next to or below this image.
+Size options should appear directly next to or below this image in a large font.
+Now, next to or below this image in a large font.
 Show the quantity, if more than a single unit, in a large, bold font.
-Even better, if the user orders two identical items, show two images side-by-side to catch their eye if they only meant to order one.
+Even better, if the user orders two identical items, show two images side-by-side to catch their eye if they only meant to call one.

 Issue 2: Product Description Not Accurate

 We’ve all seen it.
 An overzealous marketer writes an over-the-top product description.
-The product description reads like you’re getting a Ferrari but what shows up is a Pinto.
-A more common reason is the color, size or quality look-and-feel do not match the images on your website.
+The product description reads like you’re getting a Ferrari, but what shows up is a Pinto.
+A common reason is that the color, size, or quality of the look and feel do not match the images on your website.
+That is how the color, size, or quality looks and feels.
 Color and size are seen most often in clothing and jewelry.
-It’s difficult to deal with meeting color expectations, but you can take steps.
-Make sure the image you use is large enough for the customer to see colors.
+It isn’t easy to meet color expectations, but you can take steps.
+Ensure your image is large enough for the customer to see the colors.
 For sizes in clothing, measure it yourself.
-If a manufacturer labels it a size 10, but it closer to a 12, say so clearly in your sizing table.
-For jewelry, show it next to coin currency.
+If a manufacturer labels it a size 10, but it is closer to a 12, say so clearly in your sizing table.
+For jewelry, could you show it next to the coin currency?

 Give sizes in both English and Metric systems.